munificent/magpie/doc/site/markdown/calls.md

 A call expression may *not* omit *both* the left- and right-hand arguments.
 A name by itself is a [name expression](variables.html).
 This lets Magpie statically (i.e. just from parsing) tell if a name is used to look up a variable or to call a method.

+## Indexers

+The named call syntax we've seen covers most code you'll read and write in Magpie, but it also offers a little special sugar for accessing collection-like objects.
+An *indexer* is a method call that uses square brackets.

+    :::magpie
+    collection[3]

+Here, we're calling an indexer method.
+The left-hand argument is `collection` and the right-hand is `3`.
+While they look different, indexers are just another notation for method calls.
+You can define your own indexers and they can be overloaded just like other multimethods.
+If `collection` here was an instance of an `Array` class, the indexer method called above could be defined like this:

+    :::magpie
+    def (this is Array)[index is Int]
+        // Get item at index...
+    end

+Indexers aren't limited to numeric arguments inside the square brackets.

+    :::magpie
+    def (this is Grid)[x is Int, y is Int]
+        // Get item at position...
+    end

+Here we've defined an indexer for a `Grid` class that accesses at point on a two-dimensional space.
+It can be called like this:

+    :::magpie
+    grid[2, 3]

 ## Implicit Receivers and `this`

 Many OOP languages like C++ and Java allow omitting the receiver in a method call.
 If omitted, it will be inferred to be `this`.
 In Magpie, there is no implicit receiver since methods aren't directly tied to classes.
 Instead, you have to manually specify the object you want to be the left-hand argument, even if it is the same object that was passed as the left-hand to the current method.